mvolkmann/MyUnixEnv/notes/GoNotes.md

 Go 1.10 which was released in February 2016.
 The third beta release of Go 1.11 was released in August 2018.

-- goals (many are in comparison to languages like C++ and Java)
+Many of Go's goals are in comparison to languages like C++ and Java.
+Go aims to:

 - address software issues at Google
-  - simplicity, indicated by having a small specification and fewer features compared to other programming languages
+- be simple, indicated by having a small specification and fewer features compared to other programming languages
-  - safety in terms of memory utilization
+- be safe in terms of memory utilization
-  - readability
+- be readability
-  - faster software development
+- enable faster software development
-  - faster build times
+- enable faster build times
 - have a less cumbersome type system that provides type inference and use composition instead of type hierarchies
 - provide garbage collection
 - support parallel computation, taking advantage of multi-core computers
 - support concurrent execution and communication
 - enable easier dependency analysis
 - make it easier to write tools that analyze and process the code

-- simplicity and performance are major goals so many features found in other programming languages are not present in Go
-  - ex. classes, annotations, exceptions, and generic types
+Because simplicity and performance are major goals, many features found in other programming languages are not present in Go.
+These include classes (and inheritance), annotations, exceptions, and generic types.
-  - although generic types may be added later
+It is possible that generic types may be added in a future version and that is an area of active debate.

+Go is compiled to platform-specific machine code, not bytecode for a virtual machine that must be interpreted at runtime.

-- originally designed to be a systems programming language, but most developers use C, C++, or Rust for that
+While Go can be used as a systems programming language, currently most developers use C, C++, or Rust for that.

-- does not compete with scripting languages like JavaScript, Perl, Python, and Ruby
+Go does not compete with scripting languages like JavaScript, Perl, Python, and Ruby.

-- currently the most common uses are for the server side of web applications and dev ops tooling
+Currently the most common uses for Go are dev ops tooling and server side web application development.
-- compiled to platform-specific machine code, not bytecode for a virtual machine that must be interpreted at runtime

 The primary Go compiler and runtime are implemented in Go and assembler.